cesium/fractal-tree/src/content/_index.md

 before starting this tutorial.

 Now that you know what a fractal is, a fractal tree is simply a fractal that builds a tree as it is being created.
-Okay, after this basic explanation let&rsquo;s get it started!
+Okay, after this basic explanation let's get it started!